Are you looking to buy a home, but find property prices are too expensive? Shared ownership may be the answer.

 With every home that we sell we carry out specific affordability assessment to make sure that the property is right for you and that you can afford to keep it.
 We will ask to see several documents to enable us to carry out a financial assessment, such as wage slips, bank statements, etc.

-If we have more households interested than the number of homes available to buy, we will prioritise households according to the following criteria which is set by the Government:
+If we have more households interested than the number of homes available to buy, we will prioritise households according to the following criteria:

 - those currently serving in the British armed forces or whom have recently been discharged